Ruobing26/my-R-project/README.md

 - `reference_table.csv`
   Exported reference planning table generated from the main reference pipeline

+- `model_outputs/`
+  Full model outputs for all 50 runs, organised by scenario in separate subfolders.

 ## Main workflow

 The main reference pipeline follows these steps: